kkhaw1/polyiudis/trunk/README.txt

 Available to view on:
 http://pdc-amd01.poly.edu/~kkhawa01/polyiudis/

-Currently you can login if you have an account.
-You are then redirected to the right page based on your role (student, professor, advisor, etc.)
-You can view and change you personal information.
-Still working on other features.
+Still working on adding the other features.

+Need to add request service for advisors, professors, accountants, lab, and head